Oliver-Loeffler/FXFileChooser/README.md

  *  File types can be selected from filters **(tbd.)**

  ![default locations](pages/DefaultLocationsExample.png) ![path filter](pages/PathFilterExample.png) ![search option](pages/SortingMenuExample.png)
+ * add sorting by name or time
+ * consider using a TableView instead a plain list
+ * consider regular expression support for filtering

 **Ideas**
  * A nice build script.